 - Hosted Virtual Servers to manage databases, print servers, and other applications

 - Hosted Virtual Desktops that can publish just applications or entire desktops for 1:1 or 1:many users

-- Hyperconverged Infrastructure to provide resiliency, high performance, security and continuity
+- Hyper-converged Infrastructure (HCI) to provide resiliency, high performance, multi layer security and business continuity (BC)

 - Provisioning console to allow customers and their partners to self-service and allocate costs to the respective cost center

 - Access to dinManage, which is dinCloud’s proprietary cloud management portal that enables you to view and manage your entire cloud service from a single interface